jhellingman/tei2html/Wiki/Introduction.md

 Although XML is simpler, and many more tools can deal with it, SGML is somewhat easier to type due to its more relaxed syntax rules.
 You don't need to use quotes on all attribute values, nor need to provide close tags for all elements.
 For this reason, I normally produce my files in SGML.
 The conversion to XML is straightforward, and can (almost always) be fully automated.
 Since I am used to SGML, the examples in this document will be valid SGML snippets, but not necessarily well-formed XML.

-If so desired, you can work directly in XML, instead of SGML.
+Of course, you can work directly in XML instead of SGML.
 Working in XML directly has a number of benefits as well:

   1. Directly viewable in most modern browsers (which can apply an XSLT transform on the fly; however, in practice, the `tei2html` stylesheets used here are too complex for a browser, and no current browser supports XSLT 2.0).
-  1. No initial conversion tool required.
+  2. No initial conversion tool required.
-  1. Can use embedded namespaces for other XML schemas.
+  3. Can use embedded namespaces for other XML schemas.
+  4. Can use one or more of the various XML authoring tools available.

 ## Considerations for Output Formats ##